How One Kenyan Woman Is Fighting Female Genital Mutilation

 Advertisement

-Nkuraiya honors her culture’s traditions in a new way.
+Nkuraiya honours her culture’s traditions in a new way.
 She’s even developed a new rite of passage ceremony that mimics FGM.
 Instead of cutting girls’ genitals, she symbolically paints their thighs with red ochre.
-“Red is our holy color.
+“Red is our holy colour.
 You cannot perform any ceremony without red ochre,” she says.

 Although she still faces pushback, her compassionate approach has won over some, including the woman who used to cut the girls.
 She gave her tools to Nkuraiya when Nkuraiya offered her the chance to sell beadwork instead.
 “She was cutting the girls to have money so she could have food to survive,” she says.
 “Some people do some things because they don’t have options.
 I gave her options.”